pradhanshrijal/rt_panoptic_ros2/README.md

 **Status**
 - Tested with the original weigths.
-- Only runs at 1.2 Hz at best
+- Only runs at 1.2 Hz at best.